Conflict catalog

 land, air, missile strikes, UAV, mine warfare, border clashes

-The archive is currently narrow because only directly documented equipment use is included.
+The catalog is currently narrow because only directly documented equipment use is included.
 Available sourcing supports a land-border fight shaped by artillery and rocket fire, Thai airpower, reported UAV activity, mines, and armored mobility; the connected weapon entry documents Thailand's Ukrainian-built BTR-3E1 armored personnel carriers near the Poipet-Khlong Lek crossing and later border combat reporting.

 Map